Not enough time or resources? No problem!

 Most of us have probably omitted important steps in the communication design process due to a “lack of resources” and later regretted it.
 I know I have.
 I’ve also learned there’s a better way.
 I have compiled 5 smart shortcuts that can streamline the design process without shortchanging the result.

-For a PDF of these shortcuts, visit the Resources page
+For a PDF of these shortcuts, visit the Free Tip Sheet page

 Shortcut #1: Just begin!